coursera/courier/index.md

 How development with Courier works
 ----------------------------------

-* Developers write schema files (`.pdsc` or `.courier`).
+* Developers write `.courier` (or `.pdsc`) schema files.
-* Data bindings are generated from schemas for each language.
+* Data bindings are generated from schemas for each language using the provided build system plugins.
-* Developers then code against those data bindings and get a strong guarentee that the JSON that those bindings read and write are compatible with all the other languages doing the same thing.
+* Developers then code against those data bindings and get a strong guarantee that the JSON (or binary protocol) that those bindings read and write are compatible with all the other languages doing the same thing.

-Courier provides the Scala data binding generator for the Pegasus schema language.
-It is intended to be used in combination with other Pegasus based data bindings generators, such as the [Java generator](https://github.com/linkedin/rest.li/wiki/DATA-Data-Schema-and-Templates) provided by Linkedin.

 Features
 --------

 Schema language:

-* Courier schema language (`.courier`)
+* Courier schema language (`.courier` file format).
 * Fully compatible with [.pdsc](https://github.com/linkedin/rest.li/wiki/DATA-Data-Schema-and-Templates)
 * Also fully Compatible with [Avro](http://avro.apache.org/) schemas